 “Nicole Lynn Lewis has had it rough.
 Her journey through college as a teen mom is authentic and moving.
 Reading Pregnant Girl, you will learn something important about race, poverty, and gender and how they play a role in teen pregnancy.
 And you will learn something about how hope can win over adversity.” —Soledad O’Brien

-In January 2019, Nicole Lynn Lewis received an honorary doctorate from Trinity Washington University for her impactful and innovative work with young families, and she is now a member of their Board of Trustees.
-She also serves as an Ascend National Advisor with the Aspen Institute.
-Lewis holds a master’s degree in Social Policy and Communication from George Mason University and a bachelor’s degree in English from the College of William & Mary.
-She and her husband, Donté Lewis, live in Maryland with their four children.
+Lewis holds a Master’s degree in Social Policy and Communication from George Mason University and a Bachelor’s degree in English from the College of William & Mary.
+She and her husband, Donté Lewis, live in Maryland with their five children.

 Praise for Nicole’s Talks

 “Nicole is truly inspiring!
 Many of the young women who listened to Nicole’s presentation became enthusiastic about attending college, ending abusive relationships, and planning for their futures.
 Because of Nicole, they want to make positive changes in their lives.”

 “Nicole presented at Project Opportunity’s Ninth Annual Networking Conference and because of her shared knowledge, information and expertise, we are able to be more resourceful to our young mothers.
 Her dedication and enthusiasm are truly recognized!”

 “I appreciate the time and effort Nicole put into making both her keynote and workshop session so very valuable for our conference attendees.
 As a conference planner working with many speakers for several conferences, I appreciate her attention to detail, her timely communications, and the time she took to really understand our audience.
 It was a pleasure to work with Nicole.”